-These soft and chewy Browned Butter Blondies are packed with chocolate chips (or any variety of chocolate) and gets sprinkled with flaky sea salt.
-These quick one bowl blonde brownies are made in a quarter sheet pan, but can also be made in a 9x13 inch pan and will be ready to eat within the hour.
+These soft and chewy brown butter blondies are packed with chocolate and get sprinkled with flaky sea salt for the perfect sweet-salty combo.
+These quick one-bowl blonde brownies can be made in a quarter sheet pan for thinner blondies, or in an 8x8" pan for thicker blondies.
+Either way, they're ready to eat within an hour!

-My favorite part about these Browned Butter Blondies?
+My favorite part about these chocolate chip blondies?
 You can make them your own with different types of add-ins.
 Want to use white chocolate instead of dark chocolate?
 Go for it!
 Add nuts or coconut?
 Love it.

-Browned butter is pretty much something of the gods - you can also check out my Brown Butter Chocolate Chip Cookies, Pear Spice Cake with Brown Butter Frosting and Brown Butter Peach Crisp for more "bb" love.
+Brown butter is such an easy way to add an extra depth of flavor to any baked good.
+Check out my Brown Butter Chocolate Chip Cookies, Pear Spice Cake with Brown Butter Frosting, and Brown Butter Peach Crisp for more "bb" love.

 A blondie is typically made in bar form, and is akin to a non-chocolate version of a brownie.
 While this recipe doesn't use oil, many recipes do, which is a staple in a brownie recipe (cocoa powder is a drying ingredient, so the oil helps them hold moisture).

 Blondies can typically be made in a variety of pan sizes (8x8, 9x13, 8x11), so refer to each recipe to see what is recommended.
-This version is made in a quarter sheet pan, but can also be made in a 9x13 pan.
-They should have crispy edge pieces and soft, chewy (even gooey) insides.
+This version can be made in a quarter sheet pan or 8x8" pan.
+They should have crispy edge pieces and soft, chewy (almost gooey) insides.
 They can be made with just the batter, or with a variety of add-ins.

-- Butter.
-Unsalted, and you're going to BROWN it!
+- Unsalted butter.
+You're going to BROWN it!
 And I mean get it really brown (that means flavor).
 Note there's an extra 2 tablespoons included, which is because the water in butter evaporates during the browning process, so this will get us to the final amount needed.

 - Sugars.
-Light or dark brown and granulated.
+Light or dark brown and granulated sugar.
 The brown sugar is necessary to help with that butterscotch flavor.
-Dark brown with give the most flavor, but light also does the job impeccably.

 - Eggs.
 For leavening, structure, and that shiny top!